 the distribution corresponding to yours, select Custom so as to connect to a Hadoop distribution not

 officially supported in the Studio.

 For a step-by-step example about how to use this Custom option, see Connecting to a custom Hadoop distribution.

 - In the NameNode URI field, enter the location of the master node, the NameNode, of the distribution to be used.
 For example, hdfs://talend-cdh4-namenode:8020.
-If you are using WebHDFS, the location should be webhdfs://masternode:portnumber; if this WebHDFS is secured with SSL, the scheme should be swebhdfs and you need to use a tLibraryLoad in the Job to load the library required by the secured WebHDFS.
+If you are using WebHDFS, the location should be webhdfs://masternode:portnumber; WebHDFS with SSL is not supported yet.

 In the JobTracker Host field, enter the

 location of the JobTracker of your distribution.
 For example, talend-cdh4-namenode:8021.

 Note that the notion Job in this term JobTracker designates the MR or the MapReduce jobs described in Apache's documentation on http://hadoop.apache.org/.

 If the distribution to be used requires Kerberos authentication, select

 the Use Kerberos authentication check box